 Economies can be restarted if bold and imaginative choices are made

-Central banks must continue to lend without limit to governments for as long as needed to counter the damage caused by the pandemic
+Central banks must lend without limit to counter the damage caused by the pandemic

-Believers wearing protective face masks attend the first mass publicly given at the Notre Dame de la Garde Basilica in Marseille southern France on Sunday, after France eased lockdown measures taken to curb the spread of the COVID-19 pandemic.
-Photograph: CLEMENT MAHOUDEAU/AFP via Getty Images
+Believers wearing protective face masks attend the first mass publicly given at the Notre Dame de la Garde Basilica in Marseille on Sunday after France eased lockdown measures taken to curb the spread of the Covid-19 pandemic.
+Photograph: Clement Mahoudeau/AFP via Getty Images

 What does the evidence suggest?
 There are some brilliant sites for the numbers: Ourworldindata.org is the best.
 Meta-surveys of original research are particularly helpful.
 A great example is the extensive work of Noah Smith, a Bloomberg writer.
 This, tentatively, is what I conclude from trawls of the published research and data.